Top Tips for a Winning Veterinary Personal Statement: Insights from Cambridge & RVC Graduates

 Preparing a Veterinary Personal Statement

-When writing your personal statement, it is important to ensure breadth and depth, discussing topics in detail and ensuring you can mention a range of different topics/ experience to show a wider knowledge of the subject area.
+When writing your personal statement for veterinary medicine, it is important to ensure breadth and depth, discussing topics in detail and ensuring you can mention a range of different topics/ experience to show a wider knowledge of the subject area.
 Make sure you mention people as well as animals, and choose topics you would be comfortable discussing further at interview.

 Why are you applying?